Pete Doherty: Collaborations

 Prior to the disbanding of the Libertines, Doherty collaborated with local poet Wolfman.
 Together they recorded the single "For Lovers", which entered the top 10, charting at number 7, in April 2004.
 Despite the success of the single, which was nominated for a prestigious Ivor Novello Award for songwriting, Doherty and Wolfman received relatively little money, having already sold the publishing rights for a small sum in a pub.

-Later in 2004, Doherty provided guest vocals to the song "Down to the Underground" by the British group Client.
-The song was released in June 2004 as a B-side to the group's single "In It for the Money" and appears on their second album City.
+Later in 2004, Doherty provided guest vocals to the song "Down to the Underground" by the English electronic music group Client.
+The song was released in June 2004 as a B-side to the group's single "In It for the Money" and appears on their second studio album City.

-In 2005 Doherty collaborated with the British rock band Littl'ans on the single "Their Way".
+In 2005, Doherty collaborated with the English alternative rock band Littl'ans on the single "Their Way".

 In 2006, Doherty was featured on the charity single "Janie Jones", which was released to raise funds for Strummerville.
-A number of artists and bands, such as Dirty Pretty Things, We Are Scientists, The Kooks and The Holloways, also featured on the track.
+A number of artists and bands, such as Dirty Pretty Things, We Are Scientists, the Kooks and the Holloways, also featured on the track.

-In August 2006 it was announced that Doherty was recording with The Streets frontman Mike Skinner on a new version of "Prangin' Out", from Skinner's album The Hardest Way to Make an Easy Living.
+In August 2006, it was announced that Doherty was recording with the Streets frontman Mike Skinner on a new version of "Prangin' Out", from Skinner's studio album The Hardest Way to Make an Easy Living.

-In 2015 he recorded the theme tune to the Sky 1 sitcom After Hours.
+In 2015 he recorded the theme tune to the Sky One sitcom After Hours.

 In May 2020, during COVID-19 lockdown, he provided vocals for the single "Uncle Brian's Abattoir" released as Trampolene featuring Peter Doherty.

 Babyshambles

 Doherty founded Babyshambles towards the end of his time with the Libertines.
 The group has released three studio albums: Down in Albion, in November 2005, Shotter's Nation, in October 2007, and Sequel to the Prequel, in September 2013.
 The band's touring schedule and releases have occasionally been disrupted by Doherty's ongoing legal problems.
 The line-up of the band has changed several times: drummer Gemma Clarke left the band due to Doherty's drug problems and was replaced by Adam Ficek, and guitarist and co-songwriter Patrick Walden has also left the band and was replaced by Mick Whitnall.
-In August 2006, Babyshambles signed up with major record label Parlophone, on which they released The Blinding EP on 9 December 2006.
-In January 2007, they signed a long term record deal with Parlophone.
+In August 2006, Babyshambles signed up with major record label Parlophone, on which they released The Blinding E.P. on 9 December 2006.
+In January 2007, they signed a long-term recording contract with Parlophone.

-In November 2007 Babyshambles played their first arena tour, taking in dates at the MEN Arena in Manchester, the Nottingham Arena, Bournemouth International Centre, London's Wembley Arena and Birmingham's National Indoor Arena.
+In November 2007, Babyshambles played their first arena tour, taking in dates at Manchester Arena, the Nottingham Arena, Bournemouth International Centre, London's Wembley Arena and Birmingham's National Indoor Arena.

-In September 2013, the band's third album Sequel to the Prequel was released.